shunby/obsidian-footref-in-callout/README.md

 ## Features

-- Better rendering of footrefs in callouts
+- Better rendering of footnote references in callouts

 ## Install